Chris was born in 1961 in Brisbane to Ron and Judy Ketter. He is married with four children and lives in Brisbane.

 Chris believes that Labor in government has a proud record of looking after the interests of Australian families.
 It has achieved this over many years by establishing a fair industrial relations system and a fair social welfare safety net, at the same time pursuing policies that lead to job creation and sensible economic growth.

 He is a strong supporter of the Australian industrial relations system, which ensures a fair go for workers.
-The defeat of the appalling Work Choices legislation and the establishment of the Fair Work Act are proud Labor achievements.
 Chris believes that Australia’s world-class occupational superannuation system is a crowning achievement of Labor which enhances the capacity of Australian workers to retire with financial security and dignity.

 In his spare time, Chris enjoys spending time with his family, playing guitar, exercise and reading.